Growing up, Ernest Hemingway was a hero of mine. While I’ve moved on, I believe he’s a necessary ex to have – even if I regret loving him so.

 Even today, the spectral figure of Papa looms over vast works; as one flicks through various pages, Hemingway hangs above, daring you to find fault, then physically fighting you to prove you got it wrong.
 The man himself said, never confuse movement with action; I say, never confuse assuredness with validity.

 Remove the man from his work, and the man from our own masculinity, and what you’re left with is a dick.
 He’s the lit world’s pre-eminent fuckboi.
-Just as every journalist wants to be Hunter S. Thompson, and every Republican wants to be Ayn Rand, every entry-level writer wants to be Hemingway.
+Just as every journalist wants to be Hunter S. Thompson and every Republican wants to be Ayn Rand, every entry-level writer wants to be Hemingway.
 You could argue that he gives us the confidence to do what he did.
 In many ways, he’s the person we’ve all dated.
 He’s of that time we once were, but he taught us about who we are now.
 It’d be easy to cast him off with a flick of the hand, but it’d be remiss to think that we gained nothing from him.
 But, like all exes, in registering the errors, we improve.
-And like all exes, let’s accept that there’ll always be a strange romance to them and that it is not beneath us to pick them up for a bit of no-frills fingering.
+We, the white male writers elevated him.
+White male fantasy was the pegasus we saddled for him, but some fantasies, like causes we believed in, should be best left dying underneath a tree.